My Pets (Part 1) and Alphabet Group ‘JFLYV’

 Bhallu: What is the name of your pet?

 Then, the teacher asks the child sitting next to him/her, “What is the name of your pet?”
-The child says, “His/Her name is …………….”
+The child says, “My pet’s name is …………….”
 Now this child asks the child sitting next to him or her, and the conversation continues until all the children ask and respond.

 Note to the teacher: